magnussimonsen/Luna5/README.md

 * ➗ CAS (Computer Algebra System) with a custom, student-friendly syntax (backed by SymPy)
 * 🔒 Ability to hide or lock cells — perfect for creating tests with embedded solutions
 * 🧠 Sidebar with table of contents and contextual help (syntax tips and examples)
-* 🖨️ Export full notebooks to PDF
+* 🖨️ Export complete notebooks to PDF, automatically including the student's name and the saved date and time in the header.
-* 🗂️ Flashcards with spaced repetition (planned) — add cards with text, images, and audio
+* 🗂️ Flashcards with spaced repetition (for use in language learning) — add cards with text, images, and audio

 ---